beleon/sokoban/README.md

 # How to play

-Use arrow keys to move.
+Use arrow keys or vim style keybindings to move.
 Press `r` to restart a level.
 Map will automatically change after successfully finishing a level.

 # Rules